my story

 when i was about four years-old, my parents introduced me to the song, “The Unforgiven II” by Metallica. they told me whenever the music video played on our TV, i would stand right in front of it and mimic Metallica's frontman, James Hetfield.

-my professional music journey began in 2010 when i joined my first band in my hometown, Easton, Connecticut. from there, i continued to evolve my musicianship throughout different bands:
+my professional music journey began in 2010 when i joined my first band in my hometown, Easton, Connecticut. from there, i evolved my musicianship throughout different bands:

 Crossing Rubicon

-i joined Crossing Rubicon, based out of Bristol, Connecticut, on June 12th, 2014. i was welcomed to the band as their bass player, then transitioned to lead guitar when bassist, Jeanne Sagan of All That Remains, joined Crossing Rubicon in 2015. my bass performance is featured on their songs “The Fallen” and “Tomorrow Never Comes”.
+i joined Crossing Rubicon on June 12th, 2014. i was welcomed to the Bristol, Connecticut based band as their bass player. i later transitioned to lead guitar when bassist, Jeanne Sagan of All That Remains, joined in 2015. my bass performance is featured on their songs “The Fallen” and “Tomorrow Never Comes”.

 Horriblyright

-while i was honing my musicianship in Crossing Rubicon, i auditioned to become the drummer of the band, Horribly Right, based out of Burlington, Connecticut, on September 7th, 2014. i was welcomed into their vision, but only after a few months, the guitarists left the band, leaving the singer and i as the only remaining members. i proposed to move to guitar and temporarily become an acoustic duo until we met more musicians to resume as a full band. this lead to the composition and production of our acoustic EP, Affliction, published on December 11th, 2015.
+while i was honing my musicianship in Crossing Rubicon, i auditioned to become the drummer of the Burlington, Connecticut based band, Horribly Right, on September 7th, 2014. only after a few months of joining the band, the guitarists left the band, leaving the singer and i as the only remaining members. i proposed to move to guitar and temporarily become an acoustic duo until we met more musicians to resume as a full band. this lead to the composition and production of our acoustic EP, Affliction, published on December 11th, 2015.

-after a few years or writing, performing, and creating, Horribly Right evolved into a new business, Horriblyright, in which we called ourselves “the dyad of the arts - comprised of music and fashion”.
+after a few years of writing, performing, and creating, Horribly Right evolved into a new business, Horriblyright, in which we called ourselves “the dyad of the arts - comprised of music and fashion”.

 on April 26th, 2018, we published our debut album, Conjure the Cure.